friendly-bits/geoblocker-bash/README.md

 <details><summary>Read more:</summary>

 - Uninstallation normally takes about a second.
 It completely removes the suite, removes geoblocking firewall rules and restores pre-install firewall policies.
 No restart is required.
-- Pre-installation, provides a utility to check whether specific ip addresses you might want to blacklist or whitelist are indeed included in the list fetched from the registry.
+- Pre-installation, provides a utility _(check-ip-in-registry.sh)_to check whether specific ip addresses you might want to blacklist or whitelist are indeed included in the list fetched from the registry.
 - Post-installation, provides a command to check on current geoblocking status so you don't have to run a few separate utilities and compare their output manually.
 - Post-installation, provides a utility for the user to manage and change geoblocking config (adding or removing country codes, changing the cron schedule etc).
 - All that is well documented, read **TL;DR** for more info.